 General Fay was commissioned following his graduation from the U.S. Air Force Academy in 1987.
-His previous assignments include instructor pilot and weapons officer duties in the B-52 and B-2, and staff service at Headquarters, U.S. Strategic Command.
-He served in Operations Desert Storm, Allied Force and Iraqi Freedom, and is a command pilot with more than 3,900 flight hours.
-In his previous assignment, he served as Commander of the 2nd Bomb Wing, Barksdale Air Force Base, La.
+His previous assignments include instructor pilot and weapons officer duties in the B-52 and B-2, and staff service at Headquarters, U.S. Strategic Command, US Force Iraq and The Joint Staff.
+He served in operations Desert Storm, Allied Force and Iraqi Freedom, commanded at the squadron, group, and wing level, and is a command pilot with more than 3,900 flight hours.
+In his previous assignment, he served as Vice Deputy Director J33 and Deputy Director J36 on the Joint Staff.

 1987 Bachelor of Science, U.S. Air Force Academy, Colo.